erin-rtfm/doc-templates/README - Documentation Development.md

 ## Documentation Location and Format
 [Add](https://help.github.com/articles/creating-new-files/) files to the `folder name` folder.
 (If you prefer, you can [add files using the command line](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/).
 You can also [edit](https://help.github.com/articles/editing-files-in-another-user-s-repository/) files already in the folder.

-Submit documentation in `Choose one: HTML, Markdown (*.md), PDF, other file format`.
+Submit documentation in `Choose one: HTML, Markdown, PDF, other file format`.

 `If your project uses Markdown for documentation:` To create a Markdown file, save a text file with the .md extension.
 Use [Git's cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to learn more about Markdown formatting.
 To test dive your syntax, use the [Dillinger editor](https://dillinger.io/).